 CE11 – Know functional foods and potentially functional ingredients and nutraceutical products

-CE12 – Know the methods of tracking the traceability of different food products
+CE12 – Know the methods for monitoring the traceability of different food products

 CE13 – Know how to monitor and control quality in production areas